Nevada Car Insurance

 I just got a new car.
 Do I need full auto insurance coverage in Nevada?

 Congratulations on your purchase!
-If you have a loan or a lease on your vehicle, you are usually required to protect it with full coverage.
-This simply means your policy must include comprehensive and collision coverage.
+If you have a loan or a lease on your vehicle, you are usually required by your lender to carry comprehensive and collision coverages, which are often referred to as full coverage.
+You may also want additional coverages, such as rental reimbursement or roadside service for added protection.

-If you let your insurance coverage lapse or expire in the state of Nevada, your registration may be suspended.
-Additionally, you will be subject to fines and fees ranging from $250 to as high as $1000.
+If you let your car insurance coverage lapse or expire in the state of Nevada, your registration may be suspended.
+Additionally, you will be subject to fines and fees ranging from $250 to as high as $1000, costing you extra money while leaving you unprotected.

 What Parents Should Know Regarding Nevada Teen Driving Laws